 Advanced Placement Credit - Credit may be earned through the Advanced Placement (AP) program offered by the College Board.
 Please have the College Board submit test scores directly to the Registration and Records Office.
-For OC credits offered by AP score, see www.olympic.edu/Students/Records/AP.htm.
+For OC credits offered by AP score, see www.olympic.edu.
+Search by AP scores.

-International Baccalaureate Credit -

-Students may be eligible for OC course credit for work completed through the International Baccalaureate (IB) program for a combination of subject grades and general education credits.
+International Baccalaureate Credit - Students may be eligible for OC course credit for work completed through the International Baccalaureate (IB) program for a combination of subject grades and general education credits.
 Please request that the IB organization submit an official IB transcript directly to the OC Registration and Records Office.
-See Step 3 of the "Procedures for Transcript Evaluation" in this section. www. olympic.edu/Students/Records/IB.htm.
+See Step 3 of the "Procedures for Transcript Evaluation" in this section.

 Tech Prep Credit - Through the "Direct Transcript of Tech Prep Credit" agreement, high school and college credit may be earned at the same time.
 High school or technical school students who have earned a "B" grade or higher in specific Tech Prep courses may submit an application for college credit through their school career center counselor.
 Articulated Tech Prep courses are matched to OC professional/technical courses and are transcribed to the student's college transcript for college credit.